 Hope for the Future of Section 512(f) as a Tool to Fight Copyright Trolls

 Despite the long history of Section 512(f) being largely ineffective at stopping fraudulent DMCA takedown notices from copyright trolls, a recent order from the Central District Court of California has breathed new life into Section 512(f) and provided some measure of hope that victims of DMCA fraud can make dishonest people pay for their misdeeds.

-Contact the California Copyright Defense Lawyers at Tauler Smith LLC Today
+Contact the California Copyright Defense Lawyers at Tauler Smith LLP Today